chaunceygardiner/weewx-loopdata/docs/sample-skin.md

 ## Translations

-As of 6.4 the page is translatable through WeeWX lang files, and German ships (`lang = de` on the report's stanza).
+As of 6.4 the page is translatable through WeeWX lang files, and eight languages ship (`lang = de` on the report's stanza selects German; the full list is in [Translations](i18n.html)).
 Two languages meet on a loopdata page — the page's labels follow this report's `lang`, the live values follow the `[LoopData]` target report's — see [Translations](i18n.html) for the mechanism and the coupling.